 Office: MC C-423

 Phone: +1-905-688-5550 x.4782

-Ryan Plummer is Director of the Environmental Sustainability Research Centre (ESRC), Professor in the Department of Tourism and Environment at Brock University (Canada), and is a Senior Research Fellow with the Stockholm Resilience Centre (Sweden).
+Ryan Plummer is Director of the Environmental Sustainability Research Centre (ESRC), Director of the Sustainability Science & Society graduate program, and is a Senior Research Fellow with the Stockholm Resilience Centre (Sweden).
 Additionally, he also holds Adjunct/Graduate Faculty status with the Department of Environment and Resource Studies at the University of Waterloo, the Department of Geography and Environmental Studies at Wilfrid Laurier University, and the Department of Geography at the University of Guelph.

 His multi-faceted program of research broadly concerns the governance of social-ecological systems.
 In striving to advance knowledge of collaboration and adaptation within complex systems, he has focused on the exploring their theoretical underpinnings and ethical implications, modeling their processes, examining the roles of social capital, and investigating the influences of social learning.
 Water resources are the context in which his research mainly occurs and he is a Faculty Investigator in the Water Policy and Governance Group.
 His program of research is primarily supported by a Brock University Chancellor's Chair in Research Excellence, the Adaptation and Impacts Research Section (AIRS) of Environment Canada, the Canadian Water Network, and the Social Sciences and Humanities Research Council of Canada.